 Three Blind Mice Attempt Catholic Ecclesiology

-I invite persons to meander on over to LifeSiteNews and read the reactions to Keller’s piece.
-The post I author here will engage with comments representative of the general quality of those reactions.
+At LifeSiteNews, reactions are posted to the Keller piece.
+The post I author, here, will engage with comments representative of the quality of those reactions.

-At the Second Vatican Council, in the text Lumen gentium, discovery is made of a “Church, to which we are all called in Jesus Christ, and in which we acquire sanctity through the grace of God, [that] will attain its full perfection only in the glory of heaven (Paragraph 48).”
-The Church, guided by the Holy Spirit, is moving towards — we Catholics believe — a greater realization of God’s expectations.
-The person in the pew may indeed be mistaken about the capacity of the Church to develop its teachings in ways that would be agreeable to that particular person, but even if that person is mistaken in his or her optimism, it is a mistake motivated by something true: The Church is moving towards a greater realization of God’s expectations.
+At the Second Vatican Council, in Lumen gentium, discovery is made of a “Church, to which we are all called in Jesus Christ, and in which we acquire sanctity through the grace of God, [that] will attain its full perfection only in the glory of heaven” (Paragraph 48).
+The Church, guided by the Holy Spirit, is moving toward that greater realization of God’s expectations.
+Persons in the pew may indeed be mistaken about the capacity of the Church to develop its teachings in ways that would be agreeable to such persons but, even if such persons are mistaken in their optimism, this is a mistake that can be motivated by something true: The Church is moving towards a greater realization of the expectations of God.

-Think about that person in the pew: If he or she is taught to believe that communicated through his or her conscience is, to quote the Victorian John Henry Newman, him “who, both in nature and in grace, speaks to us behind a veil” then such a person is to follow what he or she believes to be God, and because such persons also believe the Holy Spirit is leading the Church, it is natural for that person (even if it is not necessarily correct), for that person to believe that there will be eventual correspondence between that conscience and the teachings of the Church.
+If a person is taught to believe that communicated through his or her conscience is, to quote Newman, the one “who, both in nature and in grace, speaks to us behind a veil” then such a person is to follow what he or she believes to be God.
+Because such persons also believe the Holy Spirit is leading the Church, it is quite (even if not correct), for that person to believe that there will be eventual correspondence between that conscience and the teachings of the Church.

 The German Bishops wrote, in the 1960’s, that the Christian person “who believes he has a right to his private opinion, that he already knows what the Church will only come to grasp later, must ask himself in sober self-criticism before God and his conscience, whether he has the necessary depth and breadth of theological expertise to allow his private theory and practice to depart from the present doctrine of the ecclesiastical authorities.
 The case is in principle admissible.
 But conceit and presumption will have to answer for their willingness before the judgment seat of God.”
 Such a person may indeed be mistaken, but according to the German Bishops, such a person is not necessarily deluded simply because he or she claims to “know what the Church will only come to grasp later.”